HarvardOpenData/HODP-Docs/docs/article-guide.md

 ## How to Write a HODP Article

 What's supposed to go in your article?
 Usually graphs and cool insights.
-Regardless of the type of article, we recommend the following flow.
-Your lead editor can give you more individualized advice for your project.
+Regardless of the type of article, we recommend including the following information.
+We strongly encourage coming up with your own section titles and reorganizing this info (particularly data/methods) based on what makes sense for your own piece.

 ### Introduction and the Question